kay-kun/Thinkpad-X260-OpenCore-Hackintosh/README.md

 - Sometimes Laptop Wakes up from sleep and Bios is Resettet

 ## What's not Working?
-- HDMI and DisplayPort an the Laptop and also no Video Output on the Dock
+- HDMI and DisplayPort in the Laptop and also no Video Output on the Dock
 - OnBord Mic dose not work

 ## Credits: